shmuhammad2004/buk_nlp/content/authors/Ahmadu/_index.md

 ---
 # Display name
-title: Abdulmumini
+title: Ahamdu Shehu

 # Username (this should match the folder name)
 authors:
-- Abdulmumini Muhammad
+- amadu

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Lecturer in Computer Science at Ahmadu Bello University, Zaria (ABU)
+role: Assistant Professor of English and Literature at the American University of Nigeria, Yola

 # Organizations/Affiliations
 organizations: